 bin/magento magefan:webp:convert --path static/foldername

-Upload WebP to Magento Admin
+Upload WebP Images to Magento

 Based on all the information you've just read, WebP generation in Magento could be entirely automatic.